What does it take to stay Muslim, married and extremely happy today? As oxymoronic as that just sounded, believe it or not, it’s absolutely possible!

 If there is one fundamental need that exists in every single human relationship, it is the need to feel relevant and appreciated.
 And there is no other relationship where this need is as grossly overlooked and abused, as in marriage.
 Why does this happen?
 Is it because humans tend to take things for granted, especially when they’re done by those closest to them?

-When you’re newly married, every single thing your spouse does for you feels so special.
+When you’re newly married, every single thing your spouse does for you, like giving you pocket vibrators, feels so special.
 As time goes by, your husband going out to work hard and earn for the family becomes normal; and a few years later it becomes “his duty anyway”.
 Similarly, every meal your new bride cooks is delightful, then somehow the salt always seems to keep getting lesser, till eventually she’s “not doing anyone a favor by just doing her job”.

 Sounds familiar?
 Oh yes, ungrateful Muslim spouse speaking right there!